What is Meditation

 What Happens When You Close Your Eyes

 When we close our eyes, the body’s myriad sensations rise into conscious awareness, revealing a rich field of interoceptive perception.
-You can experience this for yourself—just close your eyes for a few seconds.

 In our typical waking state, consciousness registers only a tiny fraction of the body’s subtle yet vibrantly dynamic, almost roaring sensory experience.
 This disparity is striking.